Introduction to Finite Element Method | Finite Element Analysis

 t, we must assemble the element equations to obtain the global equations and introduce boundary conditions.

-where and are now element stiffness and force matrices expressed in a global reference frame.
+are now element stiffness and force matrices expressed in a global reference frame.

 The displacements are then calculated by imposing boundary conditions, such as support conditions, and simultaneously solving a system of equations as: